Houston Child Support Attorney

 “I am so happy that my case is over.
 I couldn’t have found a better attorney to represent me in my case.
 I’m finally able to see my kids.
 Thank you for everything.” – E. M. on Feb 11, 2013.

-Effective September 1, 2013, the Texas Child Support Division of the Attorney General will be increasing the cap on net resources for child support calculations.
-The cap will increase from the current $7,500 to $8,550.
+Effective September 1, 2013, the Texas Child Support Division of the Attorney General increased the cap on net resources for child support calculations.
+The cap increased from the current $7,500 to $8,550.
 The increase will affect any child support case filed or pending after September 1, 2013.
-Be sure to ask one of Ramos Law Firm’s child support lawyers in Houston, TX for further details.
+Be sure to ask your Ramos Law Group child support attorney for further details.

 |Effective Date||Cap*||# of Children||Monthly|